Community Supported Agriculture

 The “Country Taste Farm” model is to provide healthier food alternative direct to the consumer while assuring a market for the highly perishable produce.
 This relationship between Country Taste Farm and the consumer helps to build a Fresher and healthier local food system, the consumer and the farmer, share in the risk associated with natural farming as well the benefits of a bountiful season.

 The benefits of buying produce directly from a local family farm are many: Your CSA membership funds stay in the local economy, the farmer uses labor intensive methods and reduced synthetic chemicals, you know where your food is grown, how your food is grown, and you know who handles your food.
-“KNOW YOUR FARMER KNOW YOUR FOOD” We invite you to visit the Farm, we send out several invitations dates each year to our members and other customers, or you can make an appointment for a special visit.
+“KNOW YOUR FARMER KNOW YOUR FOOD” We at Country Taste Farm use Organic Sprays to Control insect Pests and Disease, we do however use some Synthetic Fertilizers.
+We invite you to visit the Farm, we send out invitations dates each year to our members and other customers, or you can make an appointment for a special visit.

 PEPPERS (HOT & SWEET)

 We try new types and varieties of vegetable each year and when they grow well they are added to your member share